AAStarCommunity/WebsiteAirAccount/public/product-design.md

 1. Website: show a decentralized gateway list, or you can find gateways by p2p protocol
 2. Use your mobile send a message to gateway: create account or click create account with your mobile on the website!
-3. Then you will get a message: account created succesfully!
+3. Then you will get a message: account created successfully!
-4. [Assume you have a AA with 137%&^,  your firends has 136^&* or address 0x*&^%#] Type "send 10u to 136 ^%&" in your mobile, send sms to any decntralized gateway(you can find in DApp homepage)
+4. [Assume you have a AA with 137%&^,  your firends has 136^&* or address 0x*&^%#] Type "send 10u to 136 ^%&" in your mobile, send sms to any decentralized gateway(you can find in DApp homepage)
 5. If be finished, you and your friend will get the result: Transfer successfully
 6. DApp operation: (picture)
-   1. Who has no AirAcount can transfer tokens to any AirAcount using DApp
+   1. Who has no AirAccount can transfer tokens to any AirAccount using DApp
    2. Who has AirAccount can transfer to any other AirAccount